d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-concise.md

 :label:`sec_multi_gpu_concise`

 Implementing parallelism from scratch for every new model is no fun.
 Moreover, there is significant benefit in optimizing synchronization tools for high performance.
 In the following we will show how to do this using high-level APIs of deep learning frameworks.
-The math and the algorithms are the same as in :numref:`sec_multi_gpu`.
+The mathematics and the algorithms are the same as in :numref:`sec_multi_gpu`.
 Quite unsurprisingly you will need at least two GPUs to run code of this section.

 ```{.python .input}